ronf/asyncssh/docs/api.rst

     * A string value in the form ``YYYYMMDD`` to specify an absolute date.
     * A string value in the form ``YYYYMMDDHHMMSS`` to specify an absolute date and time.
-    * A relative time made up of a mix of positive or negative numbers and the letters 'w', 'd', 'h', 'm', and 's', representing an offset from the current time in weeks, days, hours, minutes, or seconds, respectively.
-Multiple of these values can be included.
-For instance, '+1w2d3h' means 1 week, 2 days, and 3 hours in the future.
+    * A time interval described in :ref:`SpecifyingTimeIntervals` which is interpreted as a relative time from now.
+This value can be negative to refer to times in the past or positive to refer to times in the future.

 SSHKey
 ------